Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/The Threats.md

 *Marie can be harmed by rock salt, cold iron, or magical attacks but she can’t be killed unless her body is properly buried or destroyed or unless the house is destroyed.*

-If you haven’t already worked out what the monster is trying to achieve, give that some thought now.
+If you [[haven]]’t already worked out what the monster is trying to achieve, give that some thought now.
 If the initial concept doesn’t suggest a plan, look at the type you have given the monster.
 Use the motivation as a starting point, and work out what is the *worst* thing that this monster could be planning to do here?

 *Marie is obsessed with being laid to rest properly.
 She can’t communicate with anyone directly, she’s just going to violently attack them whenever they don’t seem to be helping her.
 If people persist in not helping, she’s just going to kill them.
 Because the family have been here longest without helping her, she’ll target them first.*